thorrsson/sql2json/README.md

 sql2json
 ========

 Small API and html interface for returning sql query results in a json format.
-Takes arbitrary input values and isn't locked to any one sql server
+Takes arbitrary input values and isn't locked to any one sql server.
+Queries are stored in mongodb to be reusable